 What I love most about film music and music for other media, is its diversity.
 There is so much music to explore.
 While most of the popular film music is from Hollywood blockbusters, each country has its own media productions with their own music, including my own country, the Netherlands.
-When I was looking for a new score to review, I came across the music for the TV show Keizersvrouwen (English: the women of Keizer), which is airing on Dutch television at the time of writing this review.
+When I was looking for a new score to review, I came across the music for the TV show Keizersvrouwen (English: Women of the Night), which is airing on Dutch television at the time of writing this review.
 The series is about a married woman with a dark past, who is pulled into running an escort service as well as getting involved in some criminal activities, while her husband has an important job in the government of Amsterdam.
 While Keizersvrouwen is a Dutch production, the music is composed by Hannes de Maeyer from Belgium, with the help of Eloi Ragot from France.

 As with each television show, catchy music for the main titles is required.
 In “Main Titles” you can hear a woman singing in a sultry voice over a layer of electronics.
 While the track progresses, the music gets firmer in sound and starts working towards a climax.
 The style of music in the main titles is a good introduction of what to expect from the music in the show.
 The majority of the score provides a background texture of mostly electronic sounds, together with some piano and guitars elements.